Erik Pavia / Notes

 Writing is thought creation

-Writing is thinking, but more than that, committing thought to writing is critical for creating thought.
+Writing is thinking.
+Committing thought to writing is critical for creating thought.

 The life expectancy of an unrecorded thought is low.